 Sheela, mother to 12-year-old Ishaan, is worried.
-Her son's school has decided to replace textbooks with tablets for the next academic year and she's uncertain about how this move will affect his education.
-She has read many articles about the negative effects of technology and is not sure if this is a well thought out move by the school.
-Many parents today are in the same boat.
-Are you too one such parent?
+Her son's school has decided to replace textbooks with tablets for the next academic year.
+She's now unsure about how this move will affect her child’s education.
+She has read many articles about the negative effects of technology and is not sure if this is a well-thought-out move by the school.

 ParentCircle speaks to Maya Thiagarajan — an education consultant and parenting author — to help answer some important questions about the effect of technology on the changing educational landscape.

 I think that the role of a teacher has changed tremendously today.
 A teacher has so many more resources at her disposal now, that in some ways she is more a curator of knowledge than a provider.
 Before, she was the person who was supposed to know all the answers; but, today students can just get these answers from the Internet.
 What a teacher can do is collect and curate really good resources on a topic and provide these to her students.
 For example, if she is teaching about rainforests, she can source videos, slideshows, PowerPoint presentations, images and other useful links about the topic and put them together for her students to use.
-By using technology, she can make a subject come alive.
-She can bring in visual elements to make the subject look more interesting.
-So, yes, I think that the role of a teacher has definitely changed.
+By using technology, a teacher can make a subject come alive.
 There’s a lot of personalised learning that teachers can curate, which allows students to learn at their own pace.
-Technology has revolutionised what could happen in a classroom.
+Technology has revolutionised what can happen in a classroom.

 Technology empowers students by enabling them to learn on their own and understand concepts better.
-They don’t need a teacher to provide them with the answers any more.
 The student has access to all this information on the Internet.
 Also, there are a lot of interesting online educational programmes that students can access through technology, which can serve as learning tools.

 Yes, I think that this would be helpful.
 But, it really depends on how the teacher uses the data.
 A lot of schools collect data, but what really matters is how this data is analysed and interpreted.
 What’s interesting about technology is that it can generate reports that will help a teacher understand where a child is getting stuck and how she can be helped.

-Data should not be collected to understand who did or did not do well on a test.
+Data should not be collected to understand who did or did not do well in an assessment or a Test.
 Rather, it should be collected to understand how each child can improve based on past performance.
 This is true even for non-technological data.
 A teacher needs to analyse the data to understand how she can help her students improve their understanding of a particular subject.
 The data itself is just a tool.
 How the teacher uses it can make a difference.

 I think the major change has to come in terms of the teacher's mindset.
-Teachers should realise that now students have access to a lot more information because of technology.
 A teacher must understand that her job is no longer to deliver huge amounts of information to students.
 Rather, it is to get students to ask the right questions, find different responses and think critically.
-In a lot of progressive educational circles we say that the role of a teacher has changed from a “sage on the stage to a guide by the side”.
+In a lot of progressive educational circles, we say that the role of a teacher has changed from a “sage on the stage to a guide by the side”.
 Historically, a teacher was like a sage or a guru telling the students what was right.
 In today’s world, a teacher is more of a guide who helps her students explore and discover for themselves what is right.